-2315- Analytic Geometry and Calculus I - 5 credit hours
+2315 - Analytic Geometry & Calculus I - 5 credit hours

 An introduction to analytic geometry, functions, limits, and continuity, the derivative and applications, the differential, integration and applications.
-Note: This course may satisfy a portion of the electives in depth for general education.
+This course may satisfy a portion of the liberal arts elective studies in depth requirement.
 Prerequisites: MATH 1124 or equivalent.
 Course rotation: All semesters.

-2325 - Analytic Geometry and Calculus II - 5 credit hours
+2325 - Analytic Geometry & Calculus II - 5 credit hours